Hills Bank and Trust Company: Hills Bank and Trust Company Expansion

 To accommodate the growth of the bank, property was purchased in 2001 on the west side of the main bank in Hills.
 A 45000 sqft operations center was built to house the many employees who process customer loans and deposits.
 This allows all processing to be centralized, resulting in a much more efficient work environment in the town where Hills Bank began.

 In 2002, an office on the southwest side of Cedar Rapids was constructed.
 In early 2003, a branch was opened for business in Marion.
 The new offices and staff enhanced services and convenience for Linn County customers.

-In 2004, the bank’s 100th anniversary was celebrated.
+In 2004, the bank's 100th anniversary was celebrated.
 After a century of business building relationships, the bank had grown from 19 founding citizens to over 450 co-workers at 12 offices, serving customers from local communities to around the world.

 In 2005, the bank began offering services on location to residents at Oaknoll Retirement Community in Iowa City.
 Then in 2006, an office was established in Wellman serving an already strong base of customers.
 This increased the number of Washington County offices to two.

 In 2009, an office on the northeast side of Cedar Rapids was constructed on Blairs Ferry Road.

 In 2012, an office in North Liberty was constructed on Forevergreen Road and became the new location of the Trust and Wealth Management department.
 Also in 2012, branches were opened on the University of Iowa Campus at the Iowa Memorial Union and at the University of Iowa Hospital and Clinics.

 In 2015, an office in Washington was constructed on Hwy 92.

 In 2016, a second office in Marion was constructed on 7th Ave.

 In 2019, Hills Bank and Trust Company rebranded itself as Hills Bank, along with a new logo and tagline – “Connection is here.”

+In December 2024, Hills Bank opened a bank office in Williamsburg, IA, its first location in Iowa County.